nikola-sur/CLDA/README.md

 devtools::install_github("nikola-sur/CLDA")
 ```

-If there are issues with permissions during installation, please let me know and I can change the visibility of the repository from private to public temporarily.
+If there are issues with permissions during installation, please let me know.
+You  might need to install from source when asked by RStudio.

+## Simulation study
+The simulation study files are in the "demo" folder.